 With my sure-footedness I balance easily.
 My friend stands on the other side watching my calculated moves.
 I am almost home.

 In the final leg, I insert one foot on what looks like a rock inside the water.
 Suddenly I feel my left foot tumbukiza into the chilly water like boiled meat.
 Another metaphor: don’t trust what you cannot see.

 My friend crosses over afterwards, scared but unscathed.

 The final stretch is an uphill battle.
-We spot another wooden sign on a tree; it means we’re almost there.
+We spot another wooden sign on a tree.
+We’re almost there.

-A few feet away from the trail, we spot a mini bench that can fit one or two people.
+A few feet away from the trail, we spot a mini bench that can fit one, maybe two people.
 I ask my friend if we should check it out, it seems like a perfect picnic site overlooking the river.
 She says no, emphatically.